g-leech/argmin-gravitas/_posts/2024-06-29-phd-by-numbers.markdown

 40-50% of my cohort dropped out.
 This is unusually bad for the UK but apparently square average for the US.

-* Obviously you could tell a happy story here - "up to 50% of people are paying attention to their needs and are mature and self-esteeming enough to correct course when a bet ends up not paying off!".
+* Obviously you could tell a happy story here - "_up to 50% of people are paying attention to their needs and are mature and self-esteeming enough to correct course when a bet ends up not paying off!_".
 But that ain't it:
     * 1 person hated the programme so much that they constantly railed against the director and the coursework and the administrators.
 He recovered quickly and got a PhD at a different university.
     * 1 person went full-blown hikikkomori and never attended any CDT events in the last 3 years.
     * 1 person dropped out after a crushing paper-authorship drama
     * 2 people are Just Not Okay even years later

-One guy is now perfectly happy in industry and has no regrets that I can detect though.
+One guy is now perfectly happy in industry and has no regrets that I can detect, though.

 <br>

-The above is actually an underestimate of the personal risk, since it doesn't capture people who got disaffected, burned out, depressed, helpless, clocked-out, cynical, but who managed to tank the damage.
+The above is actually an underestimate of the personal risk, since it doesn't capture people who got disaffected, burned-out, depressed, helpless, clocked-out, cynical -- but who managed to tank the damage and finish.
 <!-- Like me. -->